 One way to protect your prized daylilies from becoming snacks for deer -- and to enjoy their blooms all summer -- is to surround the daylilies with plants that are deer-resistant.
 The time spent planning your deer-resistant flower border will be well worth the effort when your daylilies are left alone by deer.
 Certain shrubs, trees, herbaceous perennial plants and annual plants are not usually damaged by deer.
 Deer do not like plants with strong, fragrant scents.
 The scents distract from smelling potential danger or threats.
-Herbs like sage and lavender, and flowers like peonies are too smelly for deer.
-They will also avoid poisonous plants like daffodils and poppies.
+Herbs like sage (Salvia officinalis, USDA zones 4-8) and lavender (Lavandula spp., USDA zones 5-8, depending on species and cultivar), and flowers like peonies (Paeonia spp., USDA zones 3-8, depending on species and cultivar) are too smelly for deer.
+They will also avoid poisonous plants like daffodils (Narcissus group, USDA zones 4-8) and poppies (Papaver spp., USDA zones 3-10, depending on species and cultivar).

 Another way to attempt to keep your daylilies from becoming the deer's next meal is to use repellents.
 For example, bar soap and hair are both deer repellents.

 The scent of soap seems to keep deer away.
 Soap that has an especially strong, soapy aroma works best.
 Stab bars of soap with a sharp stick, and set the bars around your garden, or hang them in mesh bags around the garden.

 When you clean your hairbrush, save the hair you remove from it.
 Likewise, save the fur from your dog's or cat's brush.
 Put the hair and/or fur in mesh bags and hang the bags around your garden.
-The scent of the human hair and/or animal fur will scare off deer.
+The scent of the human hair and/or animal fur may scare off deer.

 Many commercial deer repellents are available, and they contain items ranging from rotten egg solids to fungicides.
 If you choose to use a commercial repellent, then read and follow all of its directions carefully.
 Most commercial repellents need to be sprayed directly on plants to deter deer from eating the vegetation.
 Some repellents need to be reapplied after a rain, and all need to be applied on new growth as it appears.